dhmunro/dudley/docs/python.rst

     mydict = s_root.mydict()  # reads "mydict" back as a python dict everything = s_root()  # reads the entire bdfile into memory
-    # Thus, to copy an entire file (inefficently compared to cp command):
+    # Thus, to copy an entire file (inefficiently compared to cp command):
     openbd("file2.bd", "w").update(openbd("file1.bd", "r")())

 Similiarly, reading a Dudley list container does not immediately read all the